ctb/titus-blog/src/w4s-future-strategies.rst

    So, if we want to sucker scientists into the long hall of improving their lives through somewhat more outre collaboration tech, we need to make darn sure it's extraordinarily useful and pretty easy to dip into.
-(Put that way, it sounds obvious.)
+(Put that way, it sounds obvious, right?)

+   For example, reproducible research is a great and popular concept, but we haven't built an enabling tool that's both really easy to learn and just solves the problem.
+How could we do that?

 2. Better ways for scientists to share data and process.